Analysis | Seven months in, the Trump administration is still relying on misinformation in its pandemic response

 “I say it, and I’ll say it all the time: We’re rounding the corner,” Trump said, summarizing the event.

-As a skeptic might note: if you say all the time that the country is rounding the corner, it suggests either a corner so big as to defy utility as a metaphor — or that the corner isn’t being rounded.
+As a skeptic might note: If you say all the time that the country is rounding the corner, it suggests either a corner so big as to defy utility as a metaphor — or that the corner isn’t being rounded.